-Program Goals of the Master of Public Administratoin and Nonprofit Studies Program
+Program Goals of the Master of Public Administration and Nonprofit Studies Program

 The Master of Public Administration and Nonprofit Studies (M.P.A.) is a 36-39 hour, two-year professional degree offered by the Political Science (PLSC) Department.
 Pre-career students are required to complete 39 credit hours while in-career students are required to complete 36 credit hours.
-The department also offers a J.D./M.P.A. dual degree program with the University of Arkansas Law School and a 15-hour Graduate Certificate in Cross-Sector Alliances with the M.B.A. program in the Walton College of Business.
+The department also offers a J.D./M.P.A. dual degree program with the University of Arkansas Law School.